Welcome

 Synagogue Stained Glass

-During the pandemic ISJM has convened a regular working group to study the history and art of American synagogue-stained glass.
+During the pandemic ISJM convened a regular working group to study the history and art of American synagogue-stained glass.
 The group of art historians, historians, archivists, conservators, architects and others has pulled together information on synagogue windows past and present, artists and glass studios, and preservation issues and concerns.
-This Sunday (Dec 19) to kick off the annual meeting of the Association for Jewish Studies, three of our group Dr. Sameul D. Gruber, Dr. Alanna Cooper, and architect Michael Landau will speak about stained glass and the great window by Abraham Rattner at the Chicago Loop Synagogue.
+In December 2021, to kick off the annual meeting of the Association for Jewish Studies, Dr. Samuel D. Gruber, Dr. Alanna Cooper, and architect Michael Landau spoke about stained glass and the great window by Abraham Rattner at the Chicago Loop Synagogue.

 Romaniote Memories